jumpnow/jumpnowtek-site/_posts/2017-03-06-BeagleBone-Systems-with-Buildroot.md

     scott@fractal:/br5/bbb$ make

 The default download directory for Buildroot sources will be `$(HOME)/dl`.
 You can change this with `make menuconfig`.

+And finally, you will probably need your distros 32-bit compatibility libs for the TI PRU compiler package.
+I did using an Ubuntu 16.04 64-bit server for a build system.

 The **jumpnow\_bbb\_pru\_defconfig** uses a ti-linux 4.4.52 kernel with patches and a kernel config that supports using the uio-pruss kernel driver.